Acharya Prafulla Chandra College: Mission

 The college's semi-urban setting meets the demands of students from the grassroots level, some of whom are first-generation learners.
 The college is working hard to establish a pedagogical aim that is less hectoring and didactic and more learner-centered.

 The college aims to balance tradition with experimentation.
-To attain exceptional levels of value-based quality education with a market driven research orientation in order to produce technologically superior and ethically strong global workforce, the college guided by the purpose of achieving to instill in these young minds a concern for the environment so that they will try to use cleaner and greener technologies in their professional lives.
+It has a stated goal of providing value-based quality education with a market-driven research orientation in order to produce a technologically skilled and ethically aware global workforce.
+The college also aims to instill in students a concern for the environment so that they will use cleaner and greener technologies in their professional lives.

 With the implementation of NEP 2020, the emphasis will be on holistic growth without rigid topic boundaries in Acharya Prafulla Chandra College.

 Location

 The college is situated on the Sodepur Road.
 The close proximity of the college to New Barrackpore and Madhyamgram railway stations has helped it draw students from far-flung areas of North 24 Parganas.
 Bus routes also conveniently connect the college with both Jessore Road and B. T. Road.